204 Hardy Street, Nelson

 - strengthening the double brick infill wall above first-floor level.

-Stage two strengthening work involves:
+Stage two strengthening work involved:

 - strengthening the double brick infill wall below first-floor level